-The Company retains an equity unit in this project.
-Since the value of these units relates directly to the stalled project on Staten Island, there is no carrying value on the balance sheet for this investment.
-The Company has transferred one of the equity units to a loan note holder as part of a settlement on existing loan notes.
+The Group retains an equity unit in this project.
+Since the value of these units relates directly to the existing loan notes.

+The Group has transferred one of the equity units to a loan note holder as part of a settlement on